jmsm1g19/Hangman/README.md

 ## Project Description

-This project presents an interactive version of the classic Hangman game, implemented in Python.
+This project is an interactive command line Hangman game immplemented in Python.
 The game selects a random word from a list, and the player attempts to guess it letter by letter.
-The aim of this project is not only to demonstrate fundamental Python programming skills—like control structures, data structures, and user input handling—but also to explore object-oriented programming by structuring the game logic within a Python class.
+The aim of this project is to demonstrate fundamental Python programming skills like control structures, data structures, and user input handling.
+We also explore object-oriented programming by structuring the game logic within a Python class.

 Key learnings from this project include string manipulation, conditional statements, the random library in Python, and the basics of object-oriented programming.
-The game logic is encapsulated within a Hangman class, showcasing how classes can organize and manage game state and behavior effectively.
+The game logic is encapsulated within a Hangman class, showcasing how classes can organize and manage game state.

 ## Installation